Coat of arms of the Kuyavian–Pomeranian Voivodeship: Kuyavia

 The design of the coat of arms had originated as the symbol of the Kuyavia.
-The coat of arms included a charge used in the coat of arms, the Kuyavian Hybride, in the form of a half of a eagle, joined with a half of a lion, both wearing together a crown on their joined heads.
-The design begun being used in the second half of the 12th century, by the dukes of the Piast dynasty controlling that area.
+The coat of arms included a charge used in the coat of arms, the Kuyavian Hybride, in the form of a half of an eagle, joined vertically with a half of a lion, both wearing together a crown on their joined heads.
+The design began being used in the second half of the 12th century, by the dukes of the Piast dynasty controlling that area.
 The oldest known usage of that design in the area, comes from the 1268 seal used by duke Ziemomysł of Kuyavia, ruler of the Duchy of Inowrocław.

 Since 14th century, the charge, was used in the coat of arms of the voivodeships of Brześć Kujawski, Inowrocław, Łęczyca, and Sieradz.
 Both voivodeships of Brześć Kujawski, and Inowrocław, used the identical design, which featuring a black lion, joined with a red eagle, together wearing a yellow (golden) crown, placed on a yellow (golden) background.
 The Łęczyca Voivodeship used a coat of arms which featured a red lion, joined with a white eagle, together wearing a yellow (golden) crown.
 It was divided into two vertical fields, with red lion being placed on a white field, and eagle, on a red field.
 The Sieradz Voivodeship used a coat of arms which featured a red lion, joined with a black eagle, together wearing a yellow (golden) crown.
 It was divided into two vertical fields, with lion being placed on a yellow field, and eagle, on a red field.
 The voivodeship used their coats of arms until their disestablishment.
 Inowrocław Voivodeship was disestablished on 25 September 1772, while the rest, on 25 September 1793.

 Chełmno Voivodeship

-The voivodeship of Chełmno of the Kingdom of Poland was established in an 1454 order of king Casimir IV Jagiellon.
-It begun functioning in 1466, following the signing of the Second Peace of Thorn.
+The voivodeship of Chełmno of the Kingdom of Poland was established in a 1454 order of king Casimir IV Jagiellon.
+It began functioning in 1466, following the signing of the Second Peace of Thorn.
 The king had also established their coat of arms.

 There were two known versions of the coat of arms, that served as the symbol of the voivodeship.
-One depicted a black eagle, with a golden (yellow) crown on its neck, from which reaches a arm in silver armour, holding a sword above the head of the bird, turned to the viewer's left.
+One depicted a black eagle, with a golden (yellow) crown on its neck, from which reaches an arm in silver armour, holding a sword above the head of the bird, turned to the viewer's left.
 It is placed on a white (silver) background.
-Other version depicted a white eagle, with a golden (yellow) crown on its neck, from which reaches a arm in silver armour, holding a sword above the head of the bird, turned to the viewer's left.
+Other version depicted a white eagle, with a golden (yellow) crown on its neck, from which reaches an arm in silver armour, holding a sword above the head of the bird, turned to the viewer's left.
 It is placed on a red background.

 Such coat of arms was also the symbol of the Malbork Voivodeship, and Royal Prussia.

 The Chełmno Voivodeship, ceased to exist in 1793, during the Second Partition of Poland.